 In cases of unilateral reconstruction, every attempt is made to create a balanced, natural appearing reconstructed breast.
 This may require staged surgeries.
-In addition, Dr Turowski and Dr Lu may recommend a surgery on the contralateral breast (such as a breast augmentation, reduction, or lift) to make matching the reconstructed breast easier or making overall improvement in your appearance.
+In addition, Dr Turowski may recommend a surgery on the contralateral breast (such as a breast augmentation, reduction, or lift) to make matching the reconstructed breast easier or making overall improvement in your appearance.
 In cases of bilateral reconstruction, symmetry is often obtained because the same reconstructive technique is applied to both breasts.

 Will the reconstructed breast have sensation?